Shopify/cli/docs/docs/kit/modules/error.md

 Then craft the error, and make sure we have [tests](/testing-strategy) in place to ensure there are no future regressions in that scenario.

 :::tip Showing stacktraces
-If users want to opt into seeing the stacktraces, they can call the CLI with the environment variable `SHOPIFY_CONFIG=1`.
+If users want to opt into seeing the stacktraces, they can call the CLI with the environment variable `SHOPIFY_CONFIG=debug`.
 :::

 ### Don't catch `Abort` and `Bug` errors